 Melbeta is a tiny village located in the state of Nebraska.
-With a population of 109 people and just one neighborhood, Melbeta is the 208th largest community in Nebraska.
-Melbeta has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 110 people and just one neighborhood, Melbeta is the 208th largest community in Nebraska.
+Much of the housing stock in Melbeta was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Melbeta isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Melbeta are a mix of both white- and blue-collar jobs.
 Overall, Melbeta is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Melbeta who work in healthcare suport services (18.57%), teaching (10.00%), and management occupations (10.00%).